genoma/vim-g/README.md

 Compile the source

-`./configure --enable-multibyte --with-tlib=ncurses --with-features=huge --enable-rubyinterp --enable-luainterp --with-lua-prefix=/usr/local --enable-gui=no --without-x --disable-netbeans --enable-fail-if-missing`
+`./configure --enable-multibyte --with-tlib=ncurses --with-features=huge --enable-rubyinterp --enable-luainterp --enable-pythoninterp --with-lua-prefix=/usr/local --enable-gui=no --without-x --disable-netbeans --enable-fail-if-missing`

 `$ make && make install`

 > Note: you can use the compile_vim.sh script to compile Vim sources

-This will give you a fully complete vim configuration for Lua and Ruby Vim plugins on OSX Mavericks.
+This will give you a fully complete vim configuration for Lua, Python and Ruby Vim plugins on OSX Mavericks.

 ### Clone this repository and vundle in your home directory